rolwin100/rolwinreevan_gatsby_blog/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby?/index.md

 2. ### Cost of deployment

-    The cost of deploying a gatsby application is way cheaper than a WordPress application. `Netlify` provides free deployment plans with `HTTPS` encryption.
-Suppose we are hosting a Wordpress application we need a considerably good server with a `MySql` database.
+    The cost of deploying a gatsby application is way cheaper than a WordPress application. `Netlify` provides a free deployment plan with `HTTPS` encryption.
+Suppose we are hosting a Wordpress application we need considerably a good server with a `MySql` database.
 So the cost will be a bit higher for this setup.

 3. ### I'm a developer